outofdarkness

 The 2025 Out of the Darkness Campus Walk chairs have been selected.
 Check back in Fall 2025 for the 2026 Out of the Darkness Campus Walk chair application!

 Help plan, promote and coordinate the annual ASU Out of the Darkness Campus Walk.
-Benefits of serving as a chair include:
+Benefits of serving as the Executive Director include:

 • Working closely with ASU faculty and staff